Inner Lens

 4. Connection

-Photography can deepen connection with oneself, with others, and with the environments we inhabit.
+Photography can deepen connection with self, others, and the environments we inhabit.

-Sharing images within a supportive and respectful space can foster empathy, understanding, and a sense of shared human experience.
+Sharing images within a supported and respectful space can foster empathy and shared experience.

 5. Wellbeing and integration

-Insights that arise through noticing, creating, and reflecting can gradually integrate into everyday life.
+What is noticed and reflected upon can gradually integrate into everyday life.

 Experiencing Inner Lens